 This is the story of a great man who was more offended by the fact that at times the world could not see his images as he was forced to expose his camera film to light, rendering those images unusable for media, than by the fact that a policeman had broken his nose prior to forcing him to expose that film to light.

-All this photographic brilliance had first been unleashed following a lucky break in 1955 after he joined Drum magazine as a driver and messenger.
+Dr Peter Magubane's photographic brilliance developed following a lucky break in 1955 after he joined Drum magazine as a driver and messenger.
 He soon landed a job as a darkroom assistant to Jurgen Schadeberg.
 His first major assignment was covering the African National Congress’ 1955 convention.

 When his application in 1957 to join the all white Photographic Society of South Africa was turned down, the Drum photographers were instrumental in the formation of the non-racial Progressive Photographic Society.
 In 1961 he became the first black photographer in South Africa to hold his own exhibition.

 Dr Magubane’s defiance extended to his skill for creatively hiding his camera from police in a hollowed out Bible then firing with a cable release from his pocket.
-On other occasions he took covert shots with his camera, which was hidden beneath his jacket or inside a milk carton or half a loaf of bread which he pretended to eat while taking images.
+On other occasions he took covert shots with his camera, which was hidden beneath his jacket, inside a milk carton or half a loaf of bread, which he pretended to eat while taking images.

-Some photographic stints were spent abroad and included London during the early 1960s.
+Dr Peter Magubane had several photographic stints abroad that included London during the early 1960s.
 Between 1978 and 1980 he was in the employ of Time magazine as a correspondent.
 1980 also saw Dr Magubane temporarily depart South Africa for New York.

 Other major publications that have commissioned him with heavyweight assignments include National Geographic, Life, New York Times, Washington Post, Paris Match and Sports Illustrated.
 The United Nations has been a client, through the United Nations High Commission for Refugees and UNICEP.